St Andrews School Maima

 The school was managed by an independent body comprising the representatives of the parents, other members of the community, the church and representatives from the Sierra Leone Education Ministry.
 By 2011 the school had grown to approximately 300 pupils.

 In 2016, the Sierra Leone Ministry of Education took over the funding and running of St Andrew’s school.
-Pastor MacCarthy continues to be involved as an advisor.
+Until his death in 2020 Pastor MacCarthy was involved as an advisor, a role now continued by the local church.
 This is a good outcome – we sowed a seed and it is now a long-term sustainable school.

 Bogalow Church School

 Bogalow church school is a junior school.
 It is not supported by the Government so works on a mix of modest fees and free places.
 It has approximately 200 children attending.
-We provided some financial support for the school till 2010, and it continues to run today with Pastor MacCarthy involved to help as required.
+We provided some financial support for the school till 2010, and it continues to run today with the local church involved to help as required.